Research Information Systems

 • Secure in-house storage of entire research datasets, and the ability to make available via the UHI Research Database

-• Public visibility of all of the above on the dedicated and UHI branded Research Database (all items added to the DB can be marked with a visibility of ‘public’).
+• Public visibility (or not) of all of the above on the dedicated and UHI branded Research Database (all items added to the DB can be marked with a visibility of ‘public’).

 • All outputs marked ‘public’ are also search engine discoverable, so are trawled by Google, Google Scholar, Bing and ResearchGate – this action is what forms the GS and RG results and listings.

 • No collaboration, social or peer finding element to search for researchers working in the same discipline/ area

 Download a Guide for Researchers (pdf) on how to complete common tasks within PURE.

 In short, staff who are currently or expect in the very near future to be producing research publications.
 This can be research active staff or research students or research support staff.
 Research active people have profile information with contact details, biography, research and teaching interests.

 There are many levels of access that can be granted to PURE users.
 Most academic staff will only require access as Personal Users, which allows them to maintain their own profile as well as add, approve or disclaim research outputs as an on-going activity.
 Further permissions can be granted at department or partnership level in discussion with line managers and the system administrator.

 The type of user account that you need for the PURE system will depend on your role within the university;

 Academic Staff: If you are Academic Staff and research active your line manager should have had a user account set up for you.